TableMind: An Autonomous Programmatic Agent for Tool-Augmented Table Reasoning: Experiments

 We analyze the impact of our multi-objective reward function, with a particular focus on the contribution of our proposed Strategic Interaction Reward $R_{\text{tool}}$.
 To do so, we conducted an ablation study by removing this auxiliary component, training an agent that relies solely on the primary accuracy $R_{\text{acc}}$ and format rewards $R_{\text{format}}$.
 As shown in Figure~\ref{fig:Ablation}, removing the $R_{\text{tool}}$ term leads to a degradation in performance across all benchmarks.
-This performance drop highlights that simply rewarding the final correct answer is insufficient for learning complex tool-use strategies.
 Without the guidance of $R_{\text{tool}}$, the agent tended to generate less efficient and often erroneous reasoning chains.
 Specifically, the absence of the success incentive and efficiency penalty in $R_{\text{tool}}$ resulted in longer, more redundant tool-call sequences that were less likely to contribute to the correct final answer.
 The implicit curriculum provided by the reward's decay weight was also lost, leading to slower convergence.
-Therefore, the Strategic Interaction Reward proves to be a critical component, not just for improving final accuracy, but for effectively shaping the agent's behavior towards efficient and strategic problem-solving.